chenx16/DoctorLuckyGame/README.md

 Defined clear conditions for ending the game, including successful target elimination or the target escaping after the maximum number of turns.

 ### Assumptions
+- Pet Behavior and Visibility:
+The pet starts in the same space as the target character and moves with a depth-first traversal algorithm unless moved manually by a player.
+If manually moved, the pet resumes its traversal from the new location.
+Any space occupied by the pet cannot be seen by its neighboring rooms.
+This affects how players perceive adjacent rooms and influences their strategic decisions.

+- Player Visibility Logic:
+A player can see another player if they are in the same room or in adjacent rooms that are visible.
+If the pet is present in any of these rooms, it blocks visibility, making it impossible for players to see into the room where the pet is located.
+Players cannot move into a sealed room until it is unsealed, either by player movement or at the start of a new turn.

+- Look Command:
+The "look around" command provides detailed information about the current room and its visible neighboring spaces, such as items and players in those spaces.
+This command helps players make informed decisions and avoid wasting turns trying to pick up items that are not present.
+The use of "look around" does not change the room's sealed state; it simply consumes a turn to give the player more visibility into their surroundings.

+- Game Turn and Action Limitations:
+Each action a player takes—whether it be moving, picking up an item, looking around, moving the pet, or attacking the target—counts as a turn.
+Invalid or failed actions do not advance the turn count.
+The game ends either when a player successfully kills the target character or when the maximum number of turns is reached.

+- Computer-Controlled Player Actions:
+The computer-controlled player will attempt to attack the target character if they are in the same room, regardless of whether the attack can be seen by others or not.

+- Room and Player Movement:
+Players can move to neighboring rooms that are visible and accessible.
+If a room is occupied by the pet, it is excluded from the options, as it cannot be seen or entered.

 ### Limitations
+- Pet Movement and Temporary Presence:
+Once a player moves the pet to a specified room, the pet only stays there for one turn.
+After that, the pet resumes its automated depth-first traversal (DFS) around the world, starting from that room.
+This behavior may reduce the player's control over using the pet strategically for longer durations.

+- Target Movement and Limited Hints:
+Since the target character moves autonomously each turn, combined with limited hints about its location, players may need more turns to successfully locate and attack the target.
+This mechanic increases the game's difficulty, requiring more strategic planning to succeed within the given turn limit.

+- Single Human and Computer Player Restriction:
+The game currently supports only one human-controlled player and one computer-controlled player.
+This limitation restricts the number of participants in the game and may reduce potential multiplayer gameplay experiences or team-based strategies.